Discover your next holiday destination

 Adi Perukku is a significant festival celebrated in Tamil Nadu's regions, particularly in the Tamil region of India.
 This festival takes place during the Tamil month of Aadi (July-August).
 The festival in August is significant because it marks the raising of the water levels, which is crucial for agricultural activities and the well-being of the communities.
 People gather near various rivers, banks, lakes, or other water bodies to perform rituals and offer prayers to the rivers, seeking blessings for a great harvest and the community's well-being.
 This festival of August involves different customs and practices, such as preparing traditional foods, decorating houses with kolam, and wearing new clothes.
 Adi Perukku, one of the prominent festivals in August, is a time to thank the natural world for its bounties.

-India Festival By Month
+Festival By Month

-FAQs about August
+FAQs about Festivals in August

 1. Q1.